tangentsoft/pidp8i/doc/cc8-manual.md

         int i;
         i = 5;

-8.  `&&` and `||` are now implemented.These operators are converted
+8.  <a name="2cbo"></a>`&&` and &#x7C;&#x7C; work, but because they
-    to `&` and `|`with the result that the precedence of these operators has changed
+    are internally converted to `&` and &#x7C;, their precedence has changed, and `&&` does not short-circuit as in a conforming C compiler.

-    Most of this can be worked around through clever coding.
-For example, this:
+    You can work around such differences with clever coding.
+For example, this code for a conforming C compiler:

         if (i != 0 || j == 5)

-    should be rewritten to avoid the precedence changes as:
+    should be rewritten for CC8 to avoid the precedence changes as:

         if (!(i == 0) || (j == 5))